2026 Family Guide

 DANCE

-Usdan Dance welcomes all interested students.
-If the dancewear or shoe requirement hinders you from taking class, please reach out to the Dance Chair for assistance.
+The Dance Department welcomes all interested students.
+If the dancewear or shoe requirement hinders you from taking class, please reach out to the Dance Chair for assistance, at jselesky@usdan.org.

 All classes: Hair that falls to the shoulders or below should be pulled back off the face.

-Dance Adventure: Comfortable, nonrestrictive clothing—e.g., shorts (no jeans), leggings, dance pants, yoga pants, sweatpants, T-shirt, tank top.
-Feet: Jazz Shoes and socks.
+Dance Adventure: Jazz shoes and socks; comfortable, nonrestrictive clothing, e.g., shorts (no jeans), leggings, dance pants, yoga pants, sweatpants, T-shirt, tank top.

-Broadway Jazz: Comfortable, nonrestrictive clothing—e.g., shorts (no jeans), leggings, dance pants, yoga pants, sweatpants, T-shirt, tank top, leotard, tights.
+Broadway Jazz: Jazz shoes; comfortable, non-restrictive clothing, e.g., shorts (no jeans), leggings, dance pants, yoga pants, sweatpants, T-shirt, tank top, leotard, tights.
 For the safety of the dancers, please restrict overly loose or baggy clothing.
 Feet: Jazz shoes.

-Hip Hop: Comfortable, nonrestrictive clothing—e.g., shorts (no jeans), leggings, dance pants, yoga pants, sweatpants, T-shirt, tank top, For the safety of the dancers, please restrict overly loose or baggy clothing.
-Feet: Sneakers.
+Hip-Hop: Sneakers; comfortable, non-restrictive clothing, e.g., shorts (no jeans), leggings, dance pants, yoga pants, sweatpants, T-shirt, tank top, For the safety of the dancers, please restrict overly loose or baggy clothing.

-Tap: Comfortable, nonrestrictive clothing—e.g., shorts (no jeans), leggings, dance pants, yoga pants, sweatpants, T-shirt, tank top, leotard, tights.
+Tap: Tap shoes, with or without socks depending on comfort; comfortable, non-restrictive clothing, e.g., shorts (no jeans), leggings, dance pants, yoga pants, sweatpants, T-shirt, tank top, leotard, tights.
 For the safety of the dancers, please restrict overly loose or baggy clothing.
-Feet: Tap shoes.
-Students may wear socks or no socks with tap shoes, depending on comfort.

 RECREATIONAL CAMP